US deaths from COVID hit 1 million, less than 2 1/2 years in | Health

 The death toll less than 2 1/2 years into the outbreak is based on death certificate data compiled by the Centers for Disease Control and Prevention's National Center for Health Statistics.
 But the real number of lives lost to COVID-19, either directly or indirectly, as a result the disruption of the health care system in the world's richest country, is believed to be far higher.

+The U.S. has the highest reported COVID-19 death toll of any country, though health experts have long suspected that the real number of deaths in places such as India, Brazil and Russia is higher than the official figures.

-The milestone comes more than three months after the US reached 900,000 dead.
-The pace has slowed since a harrowing winter surge fueled by the omicron variant.
-The US is averaging about 300 COVID-19 deaths per day, compared with a peak of about 3,400 a day in January 2021.
+The milestone comes more than three months after the U.S. reached 900,000 dead.
+The pace has slowed since a harrowing winter surge fuelled by the omicron variant.
+The U.S. is averaging about 300 COVID-19 deaths per day, compared with a peak of about 3,400 a day in January 2021.
+New cases are on the rise again, climbing more than 60% in the past two weeks to an average of about 86,000 a day — still well below the all-time high of over 800,000, reached when the omicron variant was raging during the winter.

 The largest bell at Washington National Cathedral in the nation's capital tolled 1,000 times a week ago, once for every 1,000 deaths.
 President Joe Biden on Thursday ordered flags lowered to half-staff and called each life "an irreplaceable loss.''
 "As a nation, we must not grow numb to such sorrow,'' he said in a statement. ''To heal, we must remember."
 More than half the deaths occurred since vaccines became available in December of 2020.
 Two-thirds of Americans are fully vaccinated, and nearly half of them have had at least one booster dose.
 But demand for the vaccine has plummeted, and the campaign to put shots in arms has been plagued by misinformation, distrust and political polarization.